-A student who, for any reason, cannot complete a course must take the responsibility to formally withdraw (W) in order to avoid a failing grade.
-To receive a “W” grade, a student must withdraw prior to the 35 percent date of the class.
-Final dates for withdrawing from classes are available from class instructors.
-The request for official withdrawal must be processed online through MyCollege or at a registration office.
 The instructor also may assign a “W” at the end of the term when circumstances warrant such action.
 A “W” will remain on the transcript.
 A “W” does not count as credit hours attempted.
-To receive credit, a student who received a “W” must re-register and pay for the course in a subsequent term.
+To receive credit, students who received a “W” must re-register and pay for the course in a subsequent term.
 Withdrawals may affect financial aid and veteran students.

 To ensure student success and accuracy of reporting, the college prohibits a registered student from entering (attending for the first time) a curriculum class after the 10 percent date.
 A program dean may make an exception in the case of a college error.